jaypanara/IoT_Device_Category_Classification_System_using_Advanced_Deep_Learning_Techniques/README.md

 aim at developing a novel framework for classifying different types of IoT devices in a network using advanced deep learning techniques.
-The dataset utilised to train the neural network model was the “IoT device identification” dataset [1].
+The dataset utilised to train the neural network model was the “IoT device identification” dataset.
 Additionally, a comparative study between the proposed neural networkbased model with other state-of-the-art classical machine learning models is also presented.
 The proposed pipeline has been shown to surpass state-of-the-art methods in recognising the kind of